Superhero film: 2019–present

 In 2023, a majority of the superhero films released, such as Ant-Man and the Wasp: Quantumania, Shazam!
 Fury of the Gods, The Flash, Blue Beetle, The Marvels, and Aquaman and the Lost Kingdom, were moderate commercial failures.
 Only two superhero films released that year, Guardians of the Galaxy Vol. 3 and Spider-Man: Across the Spider-Verse, performed well at the box office, grossing $845 million and $690 million respectively, turning a profit alongside positive reviews from audiences and critics.

 In February 2024, Sony released its fourth film in the Spider-Man Universe, Madame Web.
 The film was panned by critics and underperformed at the box office.
 In July, the MCU's first film of the year, Deadpool & Wolverine, was also its first R-rated film.
 It was Hugh Jackman's first X-Men film since 2017's Logan and Ryan Reynolds' Deadpool's MCU debut.
 The film was highly acclaimed and grossed over $1.33 billion worldwide, making it the 20th highest-grossing film of all time, the highest-grossing R-rated film of all time, and the second-highest-grossing film of 2024.
-Warner Bros.'
-Joker: Folie a Deux, a sequel to the 2019 film, Joker, was released in October 2024.
-Joaquin Phoenix reprised his role as The Joker and Lady Gaga made her superhero film debut as Harley Quinn.
-Joker: Folie a Deux was followed by Sony Spider-Man Universe films Venom: The Last Dance in November 2024, and Kraven the Hunter in December 2024.
+It was followed by Sony Spider-Man Universe films Venom: The Last Dance in November 2024, and Kraven the Hunter in December 2024.
+In 2024, Hellboy: The Crooked Man, the second reboot of Guillermo Del Toro's Hellboy franchise, was released to negative reviews from critics and was criticized for being worse than the 2019 reboot.
+In 2024, The Crow, the remake of the 1994 film, was released to negative reviews from critics but was praised for Bill Skarsgard's performance as Brandon Lee's character Eric Draven/the Crow.
 In February 2025, Captain America: Brave New World was released to moderately poor reviews by critics, and to date has the fourth-lowest box office earnings of any MCU movie.
+In 2025, The Old Guard 2 was released on Netflix to negative reviews from critics who deemed it inferior to its predesessor.
+Unlike Captain America: Brave New World, Thunderbolts* received mostly positive reviews.
+On June 11th the DCU released Superman which was directed by Guardians of the Galaxy director James Gunn to positive reviews from critics who praised Gunns direction and David Corenswet's, Rachel Brosnahan's and Nicholas Hoult's portrayals of Superman, Lois Lane and Lex Luthor respectively.